-On an optional excursion that starts from Kristiansand, you'll be able to visit the working Lindesnes Lighthouse, which marks Norway's southernmost point.
-See the beacon that has been guiding seafarers to safety on dark nights since the early 20th century, and learn about the long history of the site that goes all the way back to 1656.
+Another optional excursion takes you to the working Lindesnes Lighthouse, which marks Norway's southernmost point.
+See the beacon that has been guiding seafarers to safety on dark nights since the early 20th century and learn about the site's long history, which goes all the way back to 1656.